Cloudef/bemenu/README.md

 # - wayland
 # - curses
 #
-# For example this would build the bemenu and bemenu-run binaries and the x11 renderer:
+# For example this would build the bemenu and bemenu-run binaries and the x11 backend:
 make clients x11

 # To install the built features, simply run: